dwhenson/books-read/NOTES.md

 TODO

-- Call server side function?
+- Split list by years on read page
-- Split summary by years
+- Create list of totals on home page - total and by year?
 - Add basic themes and styles